learn-co-curriculum/global-substitution-readme/README.md

 wrong_fact = "Cats fail to recover about 50 percent of the nuts they bury." true_fact = wrong_fact.gsub("Cats", "Squirrels").gsub("50", "74")

+puts true_fact
+# "Squirrels fail to recover about 74 percent of the nuts they bury."
+# => nil
 ```